 Easy Life Changes That Instantly Make You a Better Person

-Last week, we talked about how to raise kids to grow up and change the world.
-Like I said at the end of that post, though, we can’t just expect our kids to fix things.
+A while back, we talked about how to raise kids to grow up and change the world.
+As I said at the end of that post, though, we can’t just expect our kids to fix things.
 We need to do better now.
-So, with that in mind, here are some of my favorite easy life changes that truly do instantly make you a better person.
+So, with that in mind, here are some easy life changes that truly do instantly make you a better person.

 If you want to be a better person, start by considering the needs of others before your own wants.
 While one particular current controversy over a piece of cloth comes to mind, here’s one that’s a little less politically charged: fireworks.
 My friend up north lives in a woodsy development.
 For the last two weeks, people in the development behind her set off fireworks late at night every single night, simply because they want to.

-We’ve become a society that feels like everyone needs to know every thought that runs through our head.
+We’ve become a society that feels like everyone needs to know every thought that runs through our heads.
 We value our freedom of speech, and that’s a good thing.
 However, we need to learn that just because we’re free to say something doesn’t mean we should say it.
 Some things truly are better left unsaid.
-Which brings us to…

 Imagine that you just discovered a phrase that you thought was harmless is actually quite offensive to others, and your friend points it out.
 You now have two options.
 You can thank her for letting you know, admit that you made a mistake, and promise to do better; or you can get defensive, declare the whole matter “stupid,” and keep on using it because to do otherwise would be admitting that you really were wrong.

 Too many people choose option B because they don’t want to own up to a mistake.
 If you truly want to be a better person, though, choose option A.